-- In a bowl crack the eggs and beat them with a hand mixer for 2-3 minutes.
+- In a bowl crack the eggs and beat with a hand mixer for 2-3 minutes.

-- Add the melted coconut oil and mix for 1 minute.
+- Add the melted coconut oil and butter and mix for 1 minute.

 - Mix in the almond flour, psyllium husks powder, baking powder, salt and stevia drops (optional) until all the ingredients are well combined.

 - Transfer the dough mixture into a greased 8.5 x 4.5-inch loaf pan.

-- Bake for about 45-50 minutes until it gets a nice golden brown color.
+- Bake for about 50 minutes until it gets a nice golden brown color.
 Use a toothpick to make sure the bread is cooked through.

 - Let it cool for about 10 minutes, then slice it and enjoy!